 The fitting of these is not painful.
 Semi permanent plugs cost £7.50 each & last about three months.

 Your eye lids contain meibomian glands which contribute to the lubrication of your eyes.
-They may become blocked and heating the lids may unblock the glands.
+They may become blocked over time, reducing the lubrication to your eyes.
 You can purchase eye masks online.

-Here is a video showing how to massage your eyelids after you have used an eye mask, using an eye mask without massage after warming the lids is not very effective or long lasting:
+Below is a video showing how to massage your eyelids after you have used an eye warming mask.
+Once your lids are warm the wax in the gland openings has become liquid.